DevExpress-Examples/devextreme-examples-template/ASP.NET Core/Readme.md

 ## Client-side resources and bundling

 This project uses [NPM](http://npmjs.com/) and [Gulp.js](https://gulpjs.com/) to install client-side libraries.
-All required scripts and CSS files will be automatically installed and packaged into the resulted bundle during the project first build.
+The project restores NPM packages before the first build.
+Then, Gulp bundles required scripts and CSS files into the resulting package during the first and every next build.

 The resulted bundles will be located in the `wwwroot` folder:
 * `css/vendor.css` - a file with all CSS styles.